chrisjos007/solidforpython/SOLID.md

 *High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details, rather details should depend on abstractions.*

 We can see that all the principles leading up to this one are wrapping up on the concept of non-dependency on detail.
 It is an essential concept in the implementation of reusable frameworks.
-This principle is an implementation of decoupling as tightly coupling high-level modules or classes to low-level modules or classes can cause a serious pushback if any alterations are required in the low-level modules which are typically undesirable.
+This principle is an implementation of decoupling as tightly coupling high-level modules or classes to low-level modules or classes can cause a serious pushback if any alterations are required in the low-level modules that are typically undesirable.

 ## Conclusion